zacowan/mobile-computing-gr8-lab-04/part1/README.md

 All group members worked together on all aspects of the project during group meetings.
 All group members planned out the hardware, hardware setup, and services to be offered by each sensor/actuator.
+All group members worked on the creation of a proper Atlas DDL file

 ### Zach (33% Relative Contribution)